LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 To use Loop, you need a [Compatible Pump](../build/step3.md) and [Compatible CGM](../build/step4.md).
 For pumps other than Omnipod DASH, you also need a [RileyLink Compatible Device](../build/step5.md).

-For the initial steps, you'll be going back and forth between GitHub and Apple Developer webpages.
-It is best to open each in a separate window or tab for your browser.

 ## New Terms with GitHub Build

 [<span class="loop-big">:material-skip-forward:</span>](#save-your-information) You can read details about new terms with GitHub build or skip ahead to [Save Your Information](#save-your-information).